Know your air 24/7

 What’s happening to the web dashboard?

-We’re transitioning to our new AirTrack mobile app to provide a more streamlined and personalised experience.
-As more users move to the app, we’ll begin to phase out the web dashboard for individual use.
+Our AirTrack mobile app provides a more streamlined and personalised experience.
+We have now decommissioned the web dashboard including using this for Stripe payments.
 Download the AirTrack app to continue accessing your personal air quality insights and to benefit from new features that will only be available on the mobile platform.
+All payments should now be handled via the app.

 How do I provide feedback?